 Since 1984, President Carter has also been known for his involvement with Habitat for Humanity International.
 "That's when most of the world found out about Habitat," says Jonathan Reckford, CEO of the nonprofit, which had been founded in 1976 by Millard and Linda Fuller.
 The image of a former U.S. president personally doing construction work changed the way people thought about a post-presidency.

-"We can now see their legacy," Reckford says of the Carters, who have been involved with Habitat every year since.
+"We can now see their legacy," Reckford says of the Carters, who have been involved with Habitat every year since, though their on-site involvement has scale backed during coronavirus.
 "It's hard to overstate how much impact they've had."

 In 2002, Carter was awarded the Nobel Peace Prize for his extraordinary humanitarian work.
 According to the Nobel Prize website, the award was given in recognition of his "undertaking peace negotiations, campaigning for human rights, and working for social welfare."

-Still a true man of faith, Carter continues to teach Sunday school at Maranatha Baptist Church in Plains where he has since he left the White House in 1981.
+Always a true man of faith, Carter continued to teach Sunday school at Maranatha Baptist Church in Plains up until he was sidelined by the COVID-19 pandemic.
+He taught at the church in Plains nearly every month after he left the White House in 1981 until 2019.

 "It is all about service," says Reckford, who has been with Carter in situations with the most powerful people in the world and with the least powerful and found him to be the same person in all of them.
 "He really has lived his faith in such a consistent way."